rubensworks/PhD-Thesis/content/introduction.md

 Due to the [(RDF) knowledge graph model currently being *atemporal*](https://www.w3.org/TR/rdf11-concepts/#change-over-time), the usage of evolving knowledge graphs remains limited.
-As such, research and engineering is needed for new models, storage techniques, and query algorithms for evolving knowledge graphs.
+As such, research and engineering effort is needed for new models, storage techniques, and query algorithms for evolving knowledge graphs.
 As such, *evolving* knowledge graphs are the main focus of my research.